Code-Institute-Submissions/ms1-the_rolls/README.md

 [Autoprefixer CSS Online](https://autoprefixer.github.io/) was used to check for any issues relating to prefixes in the CSS code.
 The test revealed prefix omissions relating to the linear gradients used for the background and the box shadows applied to some images and buttons.
 These omissions were corrected and no issues were found.

 # Deployment
+## How the project was deployed

+The project was deployed using GitHub Pages.
+The steps are as follows:

+1.
 # Credits
 ## Content
 The content on the site is my own and written by me.
 However, it should be noted that [vintageweddingscars.ie](http://www.vintageweddingcars.ie/) was used for overall inspiration on what should be included.